 Remember – you’ll be spending the entire day with your photographer and it’s super important to feel comfortable with them.
 If you’re able to relax and trust them you’ll enjoy the day and they’ll get great photos!

 During that meeting, most photographers will address common questions, such as pricing details and turn around time.
-I also talk about my approach to the wedding day and share some more info on how to.
+I also talk about my approach to the wedding day and share some more info on how to get your best photos.
 But there’s one question that almost nobody thinks to ask but they totally should…

 can we see a full gallery from a real wedding?

 Pssstt… I’ll let you in on a secret.
 I post the best one percent of my photos on this site.
 It’s something all photographers do because we want you to like us and our work.
-The photos on our, and especially our are the best of the best.
+The photos on our blog, and especially our portfolio are the best of the best.

 When those kinds of things happen (and they do happen) we’ll still make killer photos.
 But you don’t have to just take my word for it.
 I’m always happy to send a full gallery (or several) before you reserve your date.
 And you should ABSOLUTELY make sure you see full galleries from any photographer you’re seriously considering.

 Full galleries are the best way to see consistency

 You’ll be able to get a true indication of what a full day of wedding coverage looks like.
 You can get an idea of how many photos to expect.
 Most photographers, myself included, don’t show a lot of detail photos or family group photos, but those are always part of a real wedding day.
 Make sure you’re looking at a full gallery (usually hundreds of images), not just a blog post with 40-50 favorites.

 Pay close attention to the overall quality.
 If there’s a big discrepancy in quality or the editing looks inconsistent, that’s not a good sign.
 Is every single photo in focus?
 And, of course, if a photographer won’t show you a full, start-to-finish wedding day I would suggest you keep looking.